hmakino8/42_get_next_line/README.md

 write a function which returns a line read from a file descriptor, without the newline.

 ## How it works
-1. ### prepare the text in a file.
+1. ### prepare text files like below.
-- gnl_instructions.txt (here we use these files)
+- gnl_instructions.txt
 ```
-• Calling your function get_next_line in a loop.↩️
+• Calling your function get_next_line in a loop.
-• This function should return the line that has just been read.↩️
+• This function should return the line that has just been read.
-• If there is nothing　else to read or if an error has occurred it should return NULL↩️
+• If there is nothing　else to read or if an error has occurred it should return NULL
-• libft is not allowed for this project.↩️
+• libft is not allowed for this project.
-• Your program must compile with the flag -D BUFFER_SIZE=xx.↩️
+• Your program must compile with the flag -D BUFFER_SIZE=xx.
-• The program will be compiled in this way:↩️
+• The program will be compiled in this way:
-gcc -Wall -Wextra -Werror -D BUFFER_SIZE=42 <files>.c.↩️
+gcc -Wall -Wextra -Werror -D BUFFER_SIZE=42 <files>.c.
 ```
 - odd_num.txt
 ```
-1↩️
+1
-3↩️
+3
-5↩️
+5
 ```
 - even_num.txt
 ```
-2↩️
+2
-4↩️
+4
-6↩️
+6
 ```
 2. ### Write a main function like below
 - main.c